Pitfall II: Lost Caverns: Contemporary

-Pitfall II: Lost Caverns received positive reviews.
+Pitfall II: Lost Caverns received positive reviews upon its original release.
 Lou Hudson of the Fort Worth Star-Telegram, Bill Kunkel of Electronic Games, and the publication The Video Game Update all felt it was superior to Pitfall!, which Hudson and Kunkel felt grew repetitive with repeat play sessions.
 The graphics received praise, with Kunkel stating that it was "the kind of videogame that would be impressive if presented on a 48K computer.
 On the [Atari 2600], it's simply beyond belief."
 The reviewers also wrote about the gameplay, with Hudson describing it as "immensely improved action formula", while The Video Game Update enjoyed that the player could not die in the game, giving them more opportunity to explore the world.
 Kunkel concluded that the game "offers the most remarkable breadth of any 2600 video game yet produced." while The Video Game Update stated that "We have the opportunity to play and review hundreds of games every year, and there are very few that we feel must become part of your personal collection.
 Pitfall II is one of those."

 Michael Blanchet, author of How to Beat the Video Games (1982), found that the game improved on the original with more enemies and obstacles to avoid and that it had a grander playing field than the original game, but concluded that the storyline for the game was sappy and the lack of having the character die made you lose incentive to play the game.
 Blanchet also opined that the constant presence of music was annoying.

 In January 1985, Pitfall II won the award for Program of the Year for the Atari 2600 from Computer Entertainer magazine in their 1984 Awards of Excellence.